acrawford73/odysee-download/README.md

 ```
 Then enter the number of posts you wish to capture.

-- For capturing content from the RSS feed, enter this command:
+- For capturing content using the browser simulator, enter this command:

 ```code
 ./odysee.py